-Learn how to navigate the dating pool in your new home country with our helpful guide to expat dating and the truth behind those cultural stereotypes.
+Learn how to navigate the dating pool in your new home country as we reveal the truth behind those amusing – and absurd – cultural stereotypes.

-The player, the romantic, the cling-on: there are countless types of people we inevitably come across during our quest for love.
-But throw a bunch of different cultural stereotypes and dating etiquette into the mix and suddenly finding the one takes on a whole new level.
+The player, the romantic, the cling-on.
+There are countless types of people that we inevitably encounter during our quest for love.
+But throw a bunch of complex cultural stereotypes and dating etiquette into the mix and suddenly finding ‘the one’ becomes even more of a challenge.

-For the 34% of expats who are single and ready to mingle, navigating the dating scene in a foreign land can present its own unique lessons in love.
-Whether you’re dating online or meeting people by flirting with them the good old-fashioned way, it’s difficult to know in advance how many of the stereotypes are actually true.
-For instance, are French guys really only after one thing?
+For the 34% of expats who are currently single, navigating the dating scene in a foreign land can present many obstacles.
+Whether you’re dating online or flirting with people the good old-fashioned way, it’s difficult to know if any of the cultural stereotypes are actually grounded in truth.
+Are French guys really only after one thing?
 Will a Russian literally drink you under the table?
 Would a Spanish guy seriously expect you to live with his parents?
-We’ve all heard the cultural stereotypes, and whether or not these ring true, getting to know someone from a different cultural background can be a big learning curve, and – if you’re up for it – a lot of fun.
+We’ve all heard them, but regardless of whether or not they ring true, getting to know someone from a different cultural background can take you on a steep learning curve.
+That said, it can also be a lot of fun, too.

 Find love with Expatica Dating